jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 Now imagine I have USDC on Optimism, but instead of wanting ETH on Base, what if I wanted to stake MATIC on Polygon, or purchase an NFT on Avalanche?

 There are an unlimited number of things I might want to do, and each type of intent requires specialized logic to fulfill that intent.
-Safe expects that specialized processors will fulfill specific types of intents.
+Safe envisions that specialized processors will fulfill specific types of intents.
 They call these **application-specific processors**.

 ![application-specific-processors](https://images.ctfassets.net/1i5gc724wjeu/3m0dDipKPFrXmsrMCjLCQX/393a059576819c8c31c191c06196b4bb/safenet_blog_06.png)